deepsquare-io/grid/docs/workflow/03-guides/100-connecting-wireguard.md

         - 8.8.8.8
       ## Use the container network interface slirp4netns.
       network: slirp4netns
+      ## Need to map to root to start wireguard
+      mapUid: 0
+      mapGid: 0
       customNetworkInterfaces:
         - wireguard:
             ## The container network interface configuration.